-Students who participate in the buy-out program may wear official, current year Classical Prep spirit shirts on the last Friday of each month.
+Students who participate in the buy-out program may wear official, current year Classical Prep spirit shirts on spirit shirt days.
 Dress code must be followed for all other articles of clothing.

 EVENING AND WEEKEND SCHOOL ACTIVITY ATTIRE

 In the event that there is an evening or weekend school activity, attire guidelines will be provided by teachers and administration prior to the event.
 The semi-formal and formal dress code is on Classical Prep's website and listed below.